Preceptors model professional behaviors and values for future RDNs.

 the educational philosophy of the program

-- Learn more about Dietetics Mission, Goals & Objectives
+- Learn more about Nutrition and Dietetics Mission, Goals & Objectives

 - Each student must be evaluated by the preceptor to receive a grade for the supervised practice experience.
 The evaluation is sent by email and is completed via E*value, a web-based evaluation system.